MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-best-practices-changing-default-configuration.md

 * Export your custom synchronization rules using the Synchronization Rules Editor.
 The editor provides you with a PowerShell script you can use to easily recreate them in a disaster recovery scenario.

 > [!WARNING]
 > The out-of-box sync rules have a thumbprint.
 If you make a change to these rules, the thumbprint is no longer matching.
 You might have problems in the future when you try to apply a new release of Microsoft Entra Connect.
-Only make changes the way it is described in this article.
+Only make changes the way it's described in this article.

 ### Disable an unwanted Sync Rule
-Do not delete an out-of-box sync rule.
-It is recreated during next upgrade.
+Don't delete an out-of-box sync rule.
+It's recreated during next upgrade.

-In some cases, the installation wizard produces a configuration that is not working for your topology.
+In some cases, the installation wizard produces a configuration that isn't working for your topology.
 For example, if you have an account-resource forest topology but you've extended the schema in the account forest with the Exchange schema, then rules for Exchange are created for the account forest and the resource forest.
 In this case, you need to disable the Sync Rule for Exchange.

 ![Disabled sync rule](./media/how-to-connect-sync-best-practices-changing-default-configuration/exchangedisabledrule.png)